abreu4/abreu4.github.io/content/posts/welcome.md

 ---

 Howdy,

+My name is Tiago

-<br>My name is Tiago, I'm a software engineer focusing on deep learning. </br>
+I'm a software engineer focusing on deep learning.

 These days I work mostly with Python, C++, Docker, Kubernetes, Sagemaker and Pytorch.
 I like music and fighting sports.